 It is not typical for committees to do work that needs funding.
 If it is deemed necessary and the funding is available, the council may choose to provide a budget to the committee.
-The process for provision of a budget is the responsibility of the Council.
+The process for the provision of a budget is the responsibility of the Council.

 All committee spending is approved and reviewed by its Council.

-Within the Quaker Life and Administrative Councils’ budgets there is limited funding available to support childcare for events and meetings and to support mileage, toll, and parking reimbursement for Friends involved in the council and the council’s substructures.
+Within the Quaker Life and Administrative Councils’ budgets, there is limited funding available to support childcare for events and meetings and to support mileage, toll, and parking reimbursement for Friends involved in the council and the council’s substructures.
 This funding is meant to help make participation in the yearly meeting accessible and is not available to everyone or for every meeting or event.
-Committees must speak with their Council about availability of the funding.
+Committees must speak with their Council about the availability of the funding.
 Prior approval by the Council and strict adherence to the request procedures are required for reimbursement.
 Details and processes for accessing the support may be found in the Electronic Appendix on the PYM website.

 Decisions about the scope of a Committee’s ability to produce and distribute communications will be determined at the time the committee is formed.
-Not all channels will be appropriate for every committee, but will depend on the committee’s purpose and function.
+Not all channels will be appropriate for every committee but will depend on the committee’s purpose and function.
 Social media, for instance, may or may not be appropriate for a committee.
 Some committees may need to communicate frequently on all channels, and others may only need to use a few channels periodically.
-These decisions will be considered by the Council, in collaboration with staff, upon creation of the committee.
+These decisions will be considered by the Council, in collaboration with staff, upon the creation of the committee.

 News: With approval from the Council, committees may publish stories through all standard PYM communications channels.
 The channels and the process for submitting content to them are kept current in the Electronic Appendix.

 PYM Calendar: Any scheduled committee events produced by committees may, and should, be published on the calendar on the PYM website.
 It is the responsibility of the committee to submit the information to be posted.
 Submission practices are kept current in the Electronic Appendix.